 Pulmonary Edema Complications

-The main complication with pulmonary edema is that it can also raise pressure in the pulmonary artery, which will eventually lead to the right ventricle of the heart becoming weak and will eventually fail.
+The main complication with pulmonary edema is that it can also raise the pressure in the pulmonary artery, which will eventually lead to the right ventricle of the heart becoming weak and will eventually fail.
 If this happens, there will also be complications in the lower extremities with swelling, congestion and swelling of the liver, or pleural effusion.
 Pulmonary edema can be deadly if it is left untreated.

 Pulmonary Edema Prevention

 If you are planning to travel or participate in any strenuous activities, then you will want to be sure to give your time to adjust to the new environment.
-Do not begin exercising in the first day of the new environment.
+Do not begin exercising on the first day in the new environment.
 Your physician may choose to prescribe you medication to prevent HAPE.
 Take this for one day before your trip and continue for five days after you have arrived.

 Pulmonary Edema Diagnosis

 Pulmonary edema requires a prompt diagnosis and treatment.
 Your physician will begin by completing a physical exam and will ask you about your symptoms.
 Your physician may also recommend an electrocardiogram and a chest x-ray.
 From here, your physician may also need a variety of other tests to give a proper diagnosis.
-A pulse oximetry will be attached to your finger to get proper oxygen readings on your blood.
+Pulse oximetry will be attached to your finger to get proper oxygen readings on your blood.
 Blood tests, when taken from an artery in your wrist, can see the amount of oxygen, carbon dioxide, or tests of other organs.
 There are also many tests on the heart that may be completed to get the proper diagnosis.

 Pulmonary Edema Treatment

 Treatment must be done in a timely manner.
 Your physician will begin treatment by administering oxygen in order to relieve some symptoms.
-Your physician will monitor your closely to see if you need to be moved to a machine that will help with your breathing.
+Your physician will monitor you closely to see if you need to be moved to a machine that will help with your breathing.
 You may also need to take one of the following medications to help the root of the problem.

 Diuretics may help to reduce the amount of liquid that is forming around the lungs.
-Morphine may be used to help shortness of breath or anxiety.
-If the cause of pulmonary edema is from heart problems, then you may need to take blood pressure medications to lower your blood pressure.
+Morphine may be used to help with shortness of breath or anxiety.
+If the cause of pulmonary edema is heart problems, then you may need to take blood pressure medications to lower your blood pressure.

-If your symptoms are a result of travelling to high in altitude, then you will want to begin your descent as soon as possible, within reason.
+If your symptoms are a result of traveling to a high altitude, then you will want to begin your descent as soon as possible, within reason.
 Returning to a lower altitude will help to end symptoms almost immediately.
-If you are participating in activities in the high altitude, then you should end the physical activity and keep warm.
+If you are participating in activities at a high altitude, then you should end the physical activity and keep warm.
 When you become cold with these symptoms, then you will likely get worse.
 If your condition is severe and you are not able to travel on foot and you do not have a vehicle, then you may require rescue assistance.
 When you are in a hospital when you remove yourself from this situation, they will begin to administer oxygen.
 Oxygen and lower elevation should cure this type of pulmonary edema, but there may be a few other medications prescribed.